inaos/inac/doc/manual.md

 ## Library Version
 The INAOS Common C Library version is of the form A.B.C, where A is the major version, B is the minor version and C is the micro version.
-If the micro version is zero, it’s omitted from the version string, i.e. the version string is just A.B.
+If the micro version is zero, itï¿½s omitted from the version string, i.e. the version string is just A.B.
-When a new release only fixes bugs and doesn’t add new features or functionality, the micro version is incremented.
+When a new release only fixes bugs and doesnï¿½t add new features or functionality, the micro version is incremented.
 When new features are added in a backwards compatible way, the minor version is incremented and the micro version is set to zero.
 When there are backwards incompatible changes, the